 When you are traveling very far to get to Japan, this is one of the worst things that can happen!
 When you are visiting on holiday, time is usually at a premium, so you don’t want to waste half a day searching desperately through shops for that thing you forgot.

-So, what would be the best way to combat the above in order to make sure that your trip goes perfectly?
+So, what would be the best way to combat the above to make sure that your trip goes perfectly?
 Besides packing the obvious things that you need, such as clothes, your passport and plane ticket, a little bit of research about Japan will make a big difference.
-Lucky for you we have collected a list of items recommended by seasoned travellers to help you on your trip!
+Luckily for you, we have collected a list of items recommended by seasoned travelers to help you on your trip!

 1. Cash and credit card

-For someone with little cash on hand, and a restaurant bill to pay, a second shocking thing they will then discover is that it isn’t always easy to find an ATM which will work with international cards.
+For someone with little cash on hand and a restaurant bill to pay, a second shocking thing they will then discover is that it isn’t always easy to find an ATM that will work with international cards.
 For the sake of your peace of mind, bring at least half of your spending money in cash.
-(Some people bring all of it in cash – which obviously raises safety questions as it would be a disaster if it was stolen, but keep in mind that Japan is a very safe country.
+(Some people bring all of it in cash – which obviously raises safety questions as it would be a disaster if it were stolen but keep in mind that Japan is a very safe country.
 You just need to apply a little common sense and not keep all of your money in one place.)

-If you do need to withdraw money from an ATM then you can usually do this at a 7-Eleven or Japan Post Bank branch.
+If you do need to withdraw money from an ATM, then you can usually do this at a 7-Eleven or Japan Post Bank branch.
 Bear in mind that most ATMs will have limits on what you can withdraw in a single day.
 Many will limit to around 100,000 yen; however, in local areas this may differ.

 2. Reserve a SIM card or portable wifi

-Although you now know where you can withdraw money, a more practical consideration is where you will find a 7-Eleven or Japan Post Bank branch!
-If you have just brought your mobile phone from home then either you can’t use internet, or roaming fees will cost a lot if you use your mobile internet to access a map app.
+If you have just brought your mobile phone from home, then either you can’t use the Internet, or roaming fees may cost a lot if you use your mobile internet to access a map and other apps.